BRIDGES-PNG/BRIDGES-PNG.github.io/index.md

 - Prof. Raula Gaikovina Kula (The University of Osaka)
 - Prof. Youmei Fan (Nara Institute of Science and Technology)
 - Dr. Benson Mirou (Papua New Guinea University of Technology)
-- Winifred Kula (Bank of South Pacific)
+- Winifred Kula (eNovaX solutions, Bank of South Pacific) * Her contribution is outside of the interests and her role at her BSP employment.

 ---